'Dances With Wolves' actor charged in Nevada sex abuse case

 NORTH LAS VEGAS, Nev.
-(AP) — A former "Dances With Wolves" actor was arraigned in Nevada Monday on charges that he sexually abused and trafficked Indigenous girls, but testimony from investigators and victims before a judge addressed Nathan Chasing Horse's bail was postponed.
+(AP) — A former "Dances With Wolves" actor was arraigned Monday in Nevada on felony charges that he sexually abused and trafficked Indigenous girls, but testimony from investigators and victims before a judge addressed Nathan Chasing Horse's bail was postponed.

 The delay until Wednesday to allow Chasing Horse, 46, to change lawyers was announced in a North Las Vegas courtroom full of his friends and relatives who had hoped to see him released on bail.